25prabhu10/notes/docs/Concepts/AWS/AWS.md

    - IAM Roles can come with a policy authorizing exactly what the EC2 instance should be able to do
    - AWS NETWORK --> EC2 Instance --> IAM ROLE --> CLI --> AWS Account (checks credentials and permissions of the ROLE)
    - EC2 Instances can then use these profiles automatically without any additional configurations
-   - This is the best practice on AWS and you should 100% do this.
+   - This is the best practice on AWS and you should 100% do this

 ### AWS CLI Dry Runs

-- Sometimes, we'd just like to make sure we have the permissions...
+- Sometimes, we'd just like to make sure we have the permissions..
 - But not actually run the commands!
 - Some AWS CLI commands (such as EC2) can become expensive if they succeed, say if we wanted to try to create an EC2 Instance
 - Some AWS CLI commands (not all) contain a `--dry-run` option to simulate API calls